s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-Basically, this continuously updates the list of slaves inside the configuration by first querying for all slave processes with `findSlaves backend` and redirecting the log output to the master node with `redirectLogsHere backend slaveProcesses` to then finally update `workers :: MVar [NodeId]` inside the configuration.
-Additionally, as soon as one slave is found, `started :: MVar ()` is supplied with the signalling `()` so that any thread waiting for node discovery can start its actual computation.^[Notice that while we could add an additional sleep here to not generate too much network noise in this function, we leave it out for the sake of simplicity.]
+Basically, this continuously updates the list of slaves inside the configuration by first querying for all slave processes with `findSlaves backend` and redirecting the log output to the master node with `redirectLogsHere backend slaveProcesses`, to then finally update `workers :: MVar [NodeId]` inside the configuration.
+Additionally, as soon as one slave is found, `started :: MVar ()` is supplied with the signalling `()`, so that any thread waiting for node discovery can start its actual computation.^[Notice that while we could add an additional sleep here to not generate too much network noise in this function, we leave it out for the sake of simplicity.]
 All of this is embedded in a check whether a shutdown is requested